Today's Articles

 North Carolina Central University Opens

 North Carolina Central University was chartered in 1909 and opened its doors to students a year later as the National Religious Training School and Chautauqua.
-Dr. James E. Shepard, the founder, served as the institution's President until he died in 1947.
+The founder, Dr. James E. Shepard, served as the institution's President until he died in 1947.
 From its start, North Carolina Central University has declared its purpose to be the development of young men and women of the character and sound academic training requisite for real service to the nation.

 The institution's early years were characterized by a wealth of enthusiasm and high endeavor, not money.
 Private donations and student fees constituted the total financial support of the school, and the heavy burden of collecting funds rested on the President.
 A consequence was the sale and reorganization of the school in 1915 as the National Training School.
 During this period of its history, Mrs. Russell Sage of New York was a generous benefactor of the school.